-- Exclusions of private issuers which have a "Severe Risk" profile in terms of Corporate Responsibility or country score for public issuers.
-Rating below 4 out of 10 within our internal rating, - Sectorial exclusion as defined in the Management Company's "Exclusion Policy".
+- Exclusions of issuers which have a "Severe Risk" and "High-Risk" profile in terms of Corporate Responsibility.
+This category represents companies with a Corporate Responsibility Rating below 4 out of 10 within our internal rating) - Sectorial exclusion as defined in the Management Company' Exclusion Policy.